Mayuri14-ctrl/TIme-Series/README.md

 It measures direct relationship between an observation and its lagged values without any influence of intermediate lags

 Step 5  Model evaluation
+MAE
+RMSE
+MAPE: when units matter, % for better interpretability

+I worked on the demand forecasting project where we needed to prdict demand at SKU, catgoery, distributer and retailer for Middle East countries
+The company was facing overstockinga dn understoking which let to lost in sales and high inventory cost Demand was highly seasonal and influnced by external factors Our task was to build accurate forcastig mothods to help company optimized their inventory.
+We needed to test multiple models to identify best forcasting methods and evalaute
+W gathered historical sales data for each SKU, marketing and promotion spends, external factors the data has missing value , treated threm using interpolation Removing outliers using IQR and STL feature engineering

+Model selection, we had 12 different model, statitics based, Machine Learning based Deep learning I also tried ensemble approach and bottom to up approach, I went with the best performing singke method approach

+I evauated method using MAPE to ensure robustness